fenago/learn-java-12-programming/lab_guide/Quiz_16.md

 ============================================

 1. Select all the correct statements:
-    a.
-Idioms can be used to communicate the code intent.
+    1. Idioms can be used to communicate the code intent.
-    b.
-Idioms can be used to explain what the code does.
+    2. Idioms can be used to explain what the code does.
-    c.
-Idioms can be misused and obscure the topic of conversation.
+    3. Idioms can be misused and obscure the topic of conversation.
-    d.
-Idioms should be avoided in order to express the idea clearly.
+    4. Idioms should be avoided in order to express the idea clearly.

 2. Is it necessary to implement [hasCode()] every time